roetske/matrixClock/README.md

 1) first matrix time 24H
 2) 2nd matrix scrolling date and weekdate
 # remark
-scrolling text was a challenge
+Scrolling text was a challenge
 What makes this clock great is the visibilty.
-Matrix clock you can see from far.
+Matrix clock you can see from far.<br />
-I had issues with spi could not figure it out.
+I had issues with spi could not figure it out.(reaction time and scrolling speed did not very reactive.<br />
 The level converter i used is not capable of high speeds.<br />
 A better alternative is TXS0108E chip for highspeed bidirectional com.<br />
 Only downside standard 8 ports which you only use 4 at max.<br />